MyriaBailey/rb101/lesson_6/21_notes.md

 =begin
 Twenty-One Assignment

+Note: These are cut/pasted notes from the beginning of my coding process, reflecting initial directions rather than a fully up-to-date commentary on the finished product.

 Input: Turn decision to "hit" or "stay" (and perhaps repeat game)
 Output: What cards are had by player/dealer, total card values, who wins, turn prompts, repeat game prompts